steinmetzr/COMP278/Labs/Lab2.md

 6. Convert 0o6157 to binary and then to decimal.
 7. Write the truth table for the majority circuit.
 Assume it takes 3 inputs, a, b, c, and produces a decision about whether most of those bits are on.
 8. Convert the truth table into a logic expression.
 9. What is the truth table for adding two bits together?
-Convert to a logic expression.
+There will be sum and a carry out bits as the result.
-10. What is the truth table for adding two bits together with a carry bit?
-Convert to a logic expression.
+10. What is the truth table for adding two bits together with a carry in bit?
+There will be sum and carry out bits as well.
+Convert to logic expressions.

 Complete the following exercises inside of Lab2solution.circ.
 Open that file using Logisim.

 1. Draw the majority circuit.
 Label each subexpression.
-2. Draw the the adder circuit and label each subexpression.
+2. Draw the the adder circuits and label each subexpression.

 When you are done, save your work and do the following: